techtimo/Spotmap/readme.txt

 2. You can click on every sent positions to get more information.
 Points sent from a 'normal' Tracking will appear as small dots.

 ## Changelog
+= 0.11.2 =
+- new marker styles and options how to configure them.
+Changeable icons
+- maps with many points will load faster
+- tested with WP 5.8
+- Thirdparty API options page includes many comments to better understand what each service is for.
+- new initial map state added: 'last-trip'.
+Zooms to the last line on the map (In the feed settings splitlines must be activated to work)

 = 0.10.3 =
 - added UK  Ordnance Survey
 - added US Geological Survey maps